 #8 – Choose Group Class Names Wisely

 In one study, researchers found that participants in a group class with an emphasis on exercise enjoyment experienced greater pleasure and competence in their exercise, while participants in a group class with the emphasis on altering appearance experienced greater tension and pressure while exercising.
-Consider which of these class descriptions add pressure or enjoyment to exercise:

 The study results confirmed the importance of wording in marketing group classes, but the same principle could be applied to personal trainers, as well.
 Take time to carefully choose three or four words that accurately describe your niche, passion, skills or certifications, and interests as a trainer.
 A client who has accurate expectations with your services will be more satisfied with the conclusion of their training period.